 We strongly urge all U.S. companies planning to bring samples, equipment, displays, or any other item into Mexico on a temporary basis to utilize an ATA Carnet (www.atacarnet.com).
 Mexico signed onto the international carnet system in 2014, and companies have had temporary import goods impounded by Mexican Customs when those goods were not accompanied by an ATA Carnet.
 See our Temporary Entry topic below for more information on temporary imports.
 To contact ATA Carnet Mexico executives for more information, please check their website.

 In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for all of Mexico.
 Basic products, such as food and drugs and some services, are exempt from the IVA.

-A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars.
-In 2013, IEPS was expanded to include a tax on soda, high calorie foods, and junk foods.
+A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars, soda pops, energy drinks, high calorie foods, junk foods, and fuels.
 This tax may vary from 25 to 160 percent depending on the product.

 Special Economic Zones (Zonas Económicas Especiales or ZEEs) are now entirely under state jurisdiction.
-As of April 2020, there are only two federal ZEE-style projects being developed where fiscal incentives would apply.
-These are the Trans-Isthmus Interoceanic Corridor and the Chetumal State border area.
+As of April 2021, there are only two federal ZEE-style projects being developed where fiscal incentives would apply.
+These are the Trans-Isthmic Interoceanic Corridor and the Chetumal State border area.
 See the section on Transportation Infrastructure for more information.

-For more information and help with import tariffs please contact
+For more information and help with import tariffs in Mexico please contact:

 Manuel “Manny” Velazquez